All There Is

 in the silence to peer out from the brush

-pile behind the house, nose searching
+behind the house, nose probing

 for a scent.
 For years now it has